 Gagan Gupta, president of Olam International Ltd., is currently also Olam’s Country Head in the west African nation of Gabon.
 Gupta joined Olam in 2009 and was appointed chief executive of the Gabon Special Economic Zone (SEZ) in July of 2010.
 In his current role, he is leading what the company refers to as the “transformational growth” of Olam in Gabon.

-Settled in Gabon, Gupta has conceptualized the idea of Special Economic Zones and other public private partnerships (PPPs) with the government of Gabon.
-The current public private partnership between Olam and the government has been what industry watchers say is success story.
+Settled in Gabon, Gupta has conceptualized the idea of Special Economic Zones and other public-private partnerships (PPPs) with the government of Gabon.
+The current public-private partnership between Olam and the government has been what industry watchers say is a success story.
 As such, he consistently works to promote a working relationship between the company and the country.
 This Gupta says, is based on “mutual advantage and sustainable development.”
 To date, more than US$7 billion of new investment to Gabon has been drawn to Gabon under his watch.

 Emerging Market Views: What is Olam‘s market position in Gabon?

 Gagan Gupta: Olam is a leading agri-business and infrastructure company, and one of the largest private-sector employers in Gabon.
 Our agriculture and infrastructure projects are all developed in a socially and environmentally sustainable manner.

 Why is the company investing so heavily in Gabon?
 What prompted the company to set up in Gabon and start the PPPs?

 Olam is actively investing across Africa, and Gabon is one of the many countries where we are investing.
 Olam has chosen to invest particularly in Gabon because of the synergy between Olam’s objectives and the government’s vision for an “Emerging Gabon.”
 This is in addition to political stability, its favorable agricultural and ecological conditions.

 How is Olam working with the government of Gabon to attract investment in the country?